How To Create a Solid Sleep Routine for Busy Professionals

 This article will guide you through establishing a sleep routine that is not only effective but also scientifically backed and realistic for those with a packed schedule.

-Burnout: Over time, the combination of high stress and insufficient sleep can lead to burnout, characterized by emotional exhaustion, reduced performance, and a sense of detachment from work.
+Over time, chronic sleep deprivation can contribute to burnout, characterized by exhaustion, irritability, and a reduced sense of accomplishment at work.

 Establishing Your Best Sleep Routine: A Step-by-Step Guide